 |Pierre Choderlos de Laclos

-a boring duty on a Bay of Biscay island at age forty that he determined, as he wrote to a friend, to use the time
+assigned to a boring duty on a Bay of Biscay island at age forty that he determined, as he wrote to a friend, to use the time

 to create something "out of the ordinary, eye-catching, something that would resound around the world" and live

 after de Laclos’ death.
 The result was Les Liaisons Dangereuses, his first and only, and immediately

 successful, novel.
 (His two other writings were a treatise on women’s education and an attack on Maréchal de

 Vauban.)
 His sources for the story came from the time he spent in the garrison in Grenoble (1769 -75).
 There he observed the

 local nobility, whose morals were extremely lax, although de Laclos himself did not have a reputation for behaving badly.
-Instead he liked

-Revolution de Laclos was a Jacobin, a friend of Danton, secretary to "Philippe-Égalité" the Duc d’Orléans.
+During the French Revolution de Laclos was a Jacobin, a friend of Danton, secretary to "Philippe-Égalité"